Recently I wrote a piece on

 So, if yesterday’s best practices can’t help, what can?
 Here are some suggestions:

-for your friends and family and make the address a little hard to guess.
+Hide better Hiding can still be helpful but you have to be conscientious about it.
+Create an email account that is used only for your friends and family and make the address a little hard to guess.
 If some of those people have a history of sending jokes/pictures of their cats and haven’t the wherewithal to bcc the group, consider providing them with a different address (or, as Anonymous Reader suggests, ask that they exclude you from their online frolics).

 Create a separate email account for any online transactions where you need to keep track of replies.
 When such an online entity asks for your email address, provide this one.
 Sure as shootin’ this address will attract spam so you may wish to configure your email client so it shuttles any replies to this address to a separate folder.

 Create yet another account for throwaway email.
 For example, some places—a site’s forums or free-subscription news site, for example—require an email account where they can send a confirmation email.
 There’s nothing you can do to avoid having this address added to a database so make sure it’s an address you care nothing about.

 Use a whitelist You can make that first “friends and family” email address even more effective by creating a filter in your email client that places mail only from those addresses in your inbox.
 All email clients include a whitelist feature in their filters.
 For example, in Apple’s Mail you can create a rule that reads: